Homes For Sale

 You'll find new builds in the heart of the Historic District that cater to modern tastes as well as historic character homes that are as distinctive as the neighborhood itself.
 More traditional suburban homes can be found in well-established neighborhoods both north and south of Highway 114 and east and west of 121.
 There are some affordable options, but there are also newer executive homes.

 Charm & Curb Appeal

-Regardless of where in Grapevine they live, residents have a strong commitment to the place they call home.
+Regardless of where in Grapevine people choose to live, they share a strong commitment to the place they call home.
 And it's no wonder why, once you learn more about the city they love.

 If you want to see if Grapevine may offer just the right home for you, give me a call.
 I'd love to tell you all about the housing options available.
 I'm more than happy to share what I know about Grapevine real estate choices and show you around the area.-Cindy

 Have Questions About Grapevine Real Estate You Want Answered?

 Smack dab in the middle of everything.
 No matter where you want to work or play, Grapevine's location at the center of 7 major thoroughfares (and proximity to the airport) will help you get there with ease.

 Named for the wild Mustang Grapes that grew in the area, Grapevine was settled under the Lone Star flag of the Republic of Texas one year before Texas was annexed by the US.
 It's the oldest settlement in Tarrant County.By Abbie Myers - Own work, CC BY-SA 4.0,Link

 Grapevine serves up an eclectic mix of trendy and upscale to family friendly fare in its 200 restaurants.
 So no matter if you're a foodie or hungry chowhound you'll want to take a tour of Grapevine's culinary scene.

 - Austin Oaks